-The results from that discussion showed that consumers who live in different areas have a different perception of food safety in the dairy industry.
-As expected, participants in the North group have stressed the fact that they are also concerned about food safety issues, but on the other hand, they expressed more optimistic views about food safety than participants in the South group.
-The main reason for that could be the region in which they live - Xinjiang is one of the five traditional pasturing areas and one of the most important milk source bases of China.
-Participants in the North group consistently expressed higher confidence about food safety of dairy products, mainly because they feel assured by the local origin of the product and the reputation of the area as it is specialised in livestock farming.
+The results from that discussion showed that consumers who live in different areas have a 211 different perception of food safety in the dairy industry.
+As expected, participants in the North 212 213 group have stressed the fact that they are also concerned about food safety issues, but on the other hand, they expressed more optimistic views about food safety than participants in the South group.
+214 The main reason for that could be the region in which they live - Xinjiang is one of the five 215 traditional pasturing areas and one of the most important milk source bases of China.
+Participants in 216 the North group consistently expressed higher confidence about food safety of dairy products, 217 mainly because they feel assured by the local origin of the product and the reputation of the area as 218 it is specialised in livestock farming.
+219 the data in Figure 2, it is apparent that the respondents had a great concern in chemical residues, followed by food additives and microbial pathogens as the top three concerns.
+More than half of the participants mentione chemical residues during the discussion, while some other participants replied that they also worried about expired food and heavy metal pollution with dairy products.